 If you are not 100% satisfied with the quality, freshness and flavor of our produce we will gladly give you a refund or replace your produce.
 We strongly encourage your suggestions and feedback.
 Our Guarantee

 Wishwell Farms began as a dairy and grain operation four generations ago.
 The grain operation still remains an integral part of the farm.
 However, after the dairy was sold in 2001, the farm began raising vegetables for the fresh market, with over 99% being marketed directly to consumers through numerous retail outlets; the main one being the farm market on US route 68 just north of Bellefontaine.
 The remaining 1% is sold direct to a small supermarket chain and several restaurants.
 What began as a way to get rid of extra sweet corn from the family patch in the 1990’s has grown into a substantial business.
-Not only did it help pay for college tuition, it has become a full time career for Jason Wish and his family, employing around 20 part time workers during the summer months, and up to as many as 35 during strawberry season.
+Not only did it help pay for college tuition, it has become a full time career for Jason Wish and his family, employing around 25 part time workers during the summer months.

 The name “Wishwell”, which is obviously derived from our last name, also has some historical meaning as well.
 Frank Wish started a milk bottling company in Bellefontaine in the 1930’s, called “Hopewell Dairy”, using the milk from the original Wish dairy.
 Because the name “Hopewell” was already in use, the Wish dairy decided to use the name “Wishwell”.
 The name “Hopewell” comes from the Hopewell Indians who once inhabited the area.